-Iranian security forces arrested Iranian journalist Milad Fadaee-Asl, along with his wife, journalist Saba Sherdoost, from their Tehran home on October 10, 2022.
+Iranian security forces arrested Iranian journalist Milad Fadaei Asl, along with his wife, journalist Saba Sherdoust, from their Tehran home on October 10, 2022.

-Prior to his arrest Fadaee-Asl used Twitter to cover protests against the September 16 death of a 22-year-old woman, Mahsa Amini, after morality police arrested her for allegedly violating the country’s conservative dress law.
+Prior to his arrest Fadaei Asl used Twitter to cover protests against the September 16 death of a 22-year-old woman, Mahsa Amini, after morality police arrested her for allegedly violating the country’s conservative dress law.
 His Twitter account has since been suspended.

-The source said that Fadaee-Asl was permitted to make a short call to his family to inform them about his general health, which is stable.
+The source said that Fadaei Asl was permitted to make a short call to his family to inform them about his general health, which is stable.

 According to the source, they have not been made aware of any charges against them.